obophenotype/upheno/docs/reference/core-concepts.md

 ### Biological Trait/Characteristics/Attribute

 Characteristics such as the one above can be used to describe a variety of entities such as biological, environmental and social.

+!!! example "Biological traits/attributes"

-We are specifically concerned with biological traits, which are characteristics that refer to an inherent characteristic of a biological entity, such as an organ (the heart), a process (cell division), a chemical entity (lysine) in the blood.
+    Biological traits, or attributes, are characteristics that refer to an inherent characteristic of a biological entity, such as an organ (the heart), a process (cell division), a chemical entity (lysine) in the blood.

 The [Ontology of Biological Attributes (OBA)](https://www.ebi.ac.uk/ols4/ontologies/oba) is the reference ontology for biological characteristics in the OBO world.
 There are a few other ontologies that describe biological traits, such as the [Vertebrate Phenotype Ontology](https://www.ebi.ac.uk/ols4/ontologies/vt) and the [Ascomycete Phenotype Ontology (APO)](https://www.ebi.ac.uk/ols4/ontologies/apo), but these are more species specific, and, more importantly, are not integrated in the wider [EQ modelling framework](../reference/eq.md).